Grant Awards Recipients

 Photo of Dr. Timothy Shannon

-Dr. Timothy Shannon Chairperson and Professor of History
+Dr. Timothy Shannon Professor of History

 This academic year’s recipient of the Johnson Center for Creative Teaching and Learning Excellence in Teaching Award is Tim Shannon, who holds the position of Department Chair and Professor of History.
 Tim Shannon stands out for his conscientious and highly effective teaching, while maintaining an active research agenda and providing significant service to the college.